Cage of Gold: Reception

-After the US première on 18 January 1952, The New York Times reviewer wrote: "Cage of Gold ... is a polished, often suspenseful British version of the familiar old Enoch Arden yarn.
+After the US première on 18 January 1952, The New York Times reviewer Howard Thompson wrote: "Cage of Gold ... is a polished, often suspenseful British version of the familiar old Enoch Arden yarn.
 The fact that it doesn't come off on the whole is not only disappointing, but downright annoying.
 For even with some serious shortcomings, here is a quality product, as might be expected from Michael Balcon, who has produced more than his share of top-notch imports.
 This one has, at least, all the top-notch trimmings.
 The photography is excellent, Basil Dearden's direction is slick as a whistle, and the acting of the cast, headed by Jean Simmons and David Farrar, is almost consistently good. ...
 Sadly, though, the picture as a whole is a letdown".

+Variety wrote: "Affer a succession: of sophisticated hits, it is too bad to find Ealing Studios wasting their talents and a big cast on this obvious story. ...
+Technical qualities of the production are up to the high Ealing standard, but the story is an unsatisfactory vehicle.
+Nevertheless, Jean Simmons gives a moving study as the girl who was carried away by a man whom she had loved from her-youth.
+It is a tender performance.
+David Farrar takes the part of the no-good husband in his stride but it does not show him up to best advantage.
+James Donald does a good enough job as husband No. 2.
+Herbert.
+Tom, one of Britain's best character actors, is wasted in a minor role as the head man-of a:smuggling ring, Madeleine Lebeau is a disappointment as the French nightclub songstress."
+Basil Dearden's direction suffers from the limitations imposed by Jack Whittingham's script.
+Jim Morahan's London Parisian settings are very good and Douglas Slocombe's lensing is efficient."